Additions to Equipment

 - In general, additions to equipment costing less than $1,000.00 shall not be recorded as equipment.
 An exception occurs when the original equipment and the addition are purchased within a 12 month period.
 The addition becomes an integral part of the original purchase (to produce a single functional unit), and the addition significantly extends the useful life or substantially increases the value or capability of the equipment.

-If the result of the addition increases the aggregate cost of the equipment, but the total is still less than $4,999.99, the addition shall be recorded as insurable equipment.
+If the result of the addition increases the aggregate cost of the equipment, but the total is still less than $4,999.99, the addition shall not be recorded as a capital asset.
 If the result of the addition increases the aggregate cost to $5,000.00 or more, the addition shall be recorded as capital equipment and the original purchase cost should be transferred to a capital equipment account by journal entry to correct.